SamoraMachel/Image-Rotation-Tool/README.md

 ## :rocket: Technologies ##

-The following tools were used in this project:
+The following tools were used in thimgtoolis project:

 - [Rust](https://www.rust-lang.org/)
 - [Cargo](https://crates.io/)